Log query scope and time range in Azure Monitor Log Analytics

 When you run a log query in Log Analytics in the Azure portal, the set of data evaluated by the query depends on the scope and the time range that you select.
 This article describes the scope and time range and how you can set each depending on your requirements.
 It also describes the behavior of different types of scopes.

-The query scope defines the records that are evaluated by the query.
-This will usually include all records in a single Log Analytics workspace or Application Insights application.
+The query scope defines the records that the query evaluates.
+This definition will usually include all records in a single Log Analytics workspace or Application Insights application.
 Log Analytics also allows you to set a scope for a particular monitored Azure resource.
 This allows a resource owner to focus only on their data, even if that resource writes to multiple workspaces.

 The scope is always displayed at the top left of the Log Analytics window.
 An icon indicates whether the scope is a Log Analytics workspace or an Application Insights application.
 No icon indicates another Azure resource.

-The scope is determined by the method you use to start Log Analytics, and in some cases you can change the scope by clicking on it.
+The method you use to start Log Analytics determines the scope, and in some cases you can change the scope by clicking on it.
 The following table lists the different types of scope used and different details for each.

 If you're using a workspace-based application in Application Insights, then its data is stored in a Log Analytics workspace with all other log data.
 For backward compatibility you will get the classic Application Insights experience when you select the application as your scope.
 To see this data in the Log Analytics workspace, set the scope to the workspace.